SAP/openui5-docs/docs/JSDoc_Guidelines_eeaa5de.md

 </td>
 <td>

-You can use this type of reference within an API that you are documenting, for example, within the `SmartTable` control documentation if you want to link to a method that belongs to the control itself.
+You must use this type of reference **within** an API that you are documenting, for example, within the `SmartTable` control documentation, if you want to link to a method that belongs to the control itself.